We bring the fight to the defense by aggressively litigating claims – and insurance companies know this.

 Contact Us To Discuss Your Case In More Detail.
 Free Consults.

-Scott Marshall Injury Attorneys, serves clients in Clearwater and the surrounding communities.
-Schedule a free case evaluation with an experienced attorney today.
+Scott Marshall Injury Attorneys serves clients throughout Florida.
+Schedule a free case evaluation with one of our experienced Florida third-party claim attorneys today.